Health considerations on alcohol and tobacco use and safety tips for the home, in the car and at the gym.

 Your body is experiencing many changes.
 It’s important to think about your safety and how things around you can affect you and your baby’s health.

-General safety tips for pregnant women
+General safety tips for pregnant persons

 - Prevent overheating.
 Limit your time in hot tubs, hot baths and saunas to less then 10 minutes, and get out if you feel dizzy, faint, have a rapid pulse, irregular heart beat, stomach ache or tingling in your hands or feet.